Something About April II

 The designs are in effort to showcase my interpretation and emotional connection to Adrian’s work.

-The back features the tracklist, the accompaning musicians, and the instruments used for each title.
+The back features the track list, the accompanying musicians, and the instruments used for each title.

 The booklet includes a page for each track, an accompanying image and a few stand alone photographic spreads.